netmod-wg/schedule-yang/draft-ma-netmod-schedule-yang.md

 ##  The "YANG Module Names" Registry

-   This document registers the following YANG modules in the "YANG Module Names" registry {{!RFC6020}}.
+   This document registers the following YANG module in the "YANG Module Names" registry {{!RFC6020}}.

 ~~~~